Reasons to Stay Alive

 I finally took on the challenge of one of sci-fi's iconic novels.
 Verdict: it's iconic for a reason.

-What if you crashed your car, ended up on one of those motorway verge hinterlands, and no one noticed that you were gone?
+What if you crashed your car, ended up on one of those hinterlands beside the motorway, and no one noticed that you were gone?

 Perhaps only writing about JG Ballard novels was a bad idea...